Phone-GWP-group

 After sorting the material, the next step is to shred it and then pulp it.

-Once shredded into fine pieces, the process mixes the cardboard, water and chemicals that break down the fibres in the paper.
+Once shredded into fine pieces, the process mixes the cardboard with water and chemicals that break down the paper’s fibres.
 This process turns it into a slurry-type substance.

-This “pulp” is blended with new or virgin pulp that usually comes from wood chips.
-Doing this helps the substance to become firmer and solidified, as well as helping to regulate the strength of the new material.
+This “pulp” is blended with new or virgin pulp, usually made from wood chips.
+Doing this helps the substance become firmer and more solid, and it also regulates the strength of the new material.

 Step 4: Filtering

-The following process is removing all the inks from the pulp using chemicals, effectively cleaning the pulp for the final processing stage.
+The following process removes all inks from the pulp using chemicals, thereby cleaning it for the final processing stage.

-After this, it is possible to store the pulp for use at a later date.
-Doing this may require adding extra water to the pulp before being finished into sheets or rolls of paper.
+After this, the pulp can be stored for later use.
+Doing this may require adding extra water to the pulp before finishing into sheets, rolls, or paper.

 Step 5: Finishing

-The cleaned pulp is spread out to dry on a flat conveyor and heated cylindrical surfaces.
+The cleaned pulp is spread out to dry on a flat conveyor and a heated cylindrical surface.
 As the pulp dries, excess water is also pressed out.
 The process effectively forms long rolls of solid sheets from the fibres.

-Pressing the sheet through rollers also helps to turn the sheet into something starting to resemble paper.
+Pressing the sheet through rollers also helps it take on a form that resembles paper.
 At this stage, adding additional layers to the cardboard is possible, depending on how thick it needs to be.

 A large roll of recycled paper